Mrlukerwilkinson/tepg-brute-force-analysis/README.md

 All analysis was performed passively using standard event logs and geolocation tools.

 This repository is for educational use only.

+👉 If you're running exposed services — especially RDP — consider this your cautionary tale.
+Harden your perimeter, monitor logs, and never assume you're too small to be a target.

 ---